joeattardi/drest/README.md

 - `method`: The HTTP method to use for the request.
 - `url`: A URL template.
 Parameter names are enclosed in curly braces.
 - `defaults`: An object containing default values for the expected options.
+- `headers`: An object containing the HTTP headers that should be sent with the request.